abbew25/gravitating_particles/README.md

 <img src="https://render.githubusercontent.com/render/math?math=F_{ij} = -\frac{G M_i M_j}{r %2B \eta }^{2}">

+These equations allow us to calculate the acceleration on each particle by all others.

 The leapfrog method uses the following scheme to update the particles positions and velocities in each update (here i is refering to the ith update):
-1)	Update the position of each particle by half a timestep (only on the first update):
+1)	Update the position of each particle x by half a timestep (only on the first update, v here is the velocity of the particle):

 <img src="https://render.githubusercontent.com/render/math?math=x_{\frac{1}{2}} =x_i %2B \frac{ \Delta t v }{2}">

-2)	Calculating the update to the velocity of each particle by a full timestep:
+2)	Calculating the update to the velocity of each particle by a full timestep (here a is the acceleration on the particle):

 <img src="https://render.githubusercontent.com/render/math?math=v_{i%2B1} = v_i %2B \Delta t a_i">